-Music Program: Students may select the following options for music: Band or Chorus and/or Music Appreciation.
+Music Program

-There is a 7th and 8th grade Band and Chorus and they are combined for some concert performances.
-Students are not able to take both Chorus and Band.
+Students may select the following options for music: Band, Chorus, Orchestra and/or Music Appreciation.
+There is a 7th and 8th grade Band, Chorus and Orchestra and they are combined for some concert performances.
+Students are not able to take Chorus, Band and Orchestra.